PrismarineJS/mineflayer/mineflayer-script/doc/mf.rst

         :rtype: Number
         :returns: The Euclidean distance from the point to `other`.
-        :param mf.Point other: The :class:`Point` to compute the distance to.
+        :param mf.Point other: The point to compute the distance to.

     .. function:: equals(other)

         :rtype: Boolean
         :returns: Whether or not the points are equal.
-        :param mf.Point other: The :class:`Point` to check.
+        :param mf.Point other: The point to check.

     .. function:: toString()